AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/drake-companion-ftd.md

       \ damage of its Infused Strikes trait."
     "name": "Draconic Essence"
 "actions":
-  - "desc": "Melee Weapon Attack: +3 plus PB to hit, reach 5 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +3 plus PB to hit, reach 5 ft., one target. *Hit:*\
-      \ d6 plus PB piercing damage."
+      \ 1d6 plus PB piercing damage."
     "name": "Bite"
 "reactions":
   - "desc": "When another creature within 30 feet of the drake that it can see hits\
       \ a target with a weapon attack, the drake infuses the strike with its essence,\
-      \ causing the target to take an extra d6 damage of the type determined by\
+      \ causing the target to take an extra 1d6 damage of the type determined by\
       \ its Draconic Essence."
     "name": "Infused Strikes"
 "source":